-You can think of user roles like the levels of access people have at a school.
+You can think of WordPress user roles like the levels of access people have at a school:

-In WordPress, a user is someone who is registered on your site, and can log in with a username and password.
+In WordPress, a user is someone who is registered on your WordPress website so that they can log in with a username and password.
 Someone who’s just viewing your site doesn’t have to be a registered user.

-As the owner of your WordPress site, you’re a registered user.
+As the owner of your WordPress site, you are a registered user.
 You can also add other people as users with their own login credentials.

 You might want to give people access to log in to your site so they can: